Roy De Forest: Personal life

 De Forest had two children, a son named Pascal and a daughter, Orianna.
 Pascal, following the tradition of his father, majored in art at San Francisco State University.
 He has three sisters; Beth, Beverly, and Lynn.

 Later years

-De Forest lived his latter years in Port Costa, California, surrounded by open land filled with dogs, cattle, and birds.
+De Forest lived his later years in Port Costa, California, surrounded by open land filled with dogs, cattle, and birds.
 De Forest died May 18, 2007, in Vallejo, California, after a short illness.